Michigan State University, B.A. telecommunications

 Manhattanville College, M.A. elementary education K – 6

-Robin is a responsive classroom teacher trainer and certified mindfulness instructor who works with our athletics teams, SKOLA program, Residential Life program, Life Skills classes, and a variety of community groups around town.
-She is also a public speaker, workshop leader and conference presenter for local, state and national groups, including VAIS, NAIS, VAECE, and VBIDA.
+Robin Albertson-Wren is a Responsive Classroom teacher trainer and certified mindfulness instructor who teaches every morning in the Pre-School and works with our athletics teams, SKOLA program, Residential Life program, and Life Skills classes.
+She is also an author, public speaker, workshop leader and conference presenter for local, state, and national groups, including VAIS, NAIS, VAECE, and VBIDA.
 Her teaching philosophy is to create a community of learners who support, challenge, and care for another in an environment that is full of wonder, creativity, and joy.
-Robin’s favorite School tradition is the sign language used during Raise We Our Voices because it connects everyone non-verbally and our senior “sandbox kids” remember it fondly.
+Robin’s favorite School tradition is the sign language used during the School song, Raise We Our Voices, because it connects everyone non-verbally and our senior “sandbox kids” remember it fondly.

 Virginia Wesleyan College, B.A. communications and minor in English

 Originally from the area, Rachel returned to Charlottesville in 2016 to join the School’s Communications team.
 Her favorite School tradition has been the Halloween parade and getting to see the students and faculty in costumes, and would describe the School’s educational experience as “surprising.”
 She loves photography and getting to see the world in a new way, and considers Marco & Luca Dumplings the best restaurant in Charlottesville, which she describes simply with “<3.”
 Rachel remembers Dr. Lisa Lyon Payne as her favorite teacher, who allowed her to flourish as a journalist while providing meaningful mentorship, advice, and life skills.